 Take on Big Bear hiking with your pooch!
 Follow these tips for keeping yourself and your doggie safe on the trails.

 Find the perfect accommodations for you and your four-legged friend!

 Pet Etiquette on the Trails

 Dogs can make the perfect companion for an afternoon hike on the trails.
-Exposure to the sights and smells of the wilderness can be an invigorating experience that plays to your dog’s natural instincts.
+Exposure to the sights and smells of the wilderness can is invigorating and plays to your dog’s natural instincts.
 However, proper etiquette on the trails is essential for the safety and enjoyment of yourself, your dog, and other trail users.
 It is your responsibility to ensure your dog is properly trained to obey commands.
-Encounters with wildlife can prove dangerous for you and your pooch if your dog decides to chase other animals or becomes aggressive with other dogs.
+Encounters with wildlife can be dangerous for both you and your pooch if your dog decides to chase other animals or become aggressive with other dogs.

 Bag your pet’s waste

 Know where you can go

 The National Forest Service allows for dogs in wilderness areas, though they must be on a leash no longer than 6 feet and under your control at all times.